Lois Tobío Fernández

-Lois Tobío Fernández (13 June 1906 – 13 March 2003) was a Galician diplomat, writer, and translator.
+Lois Tobío Fernández (13 June 1906 – 13 March 2003) was a Spanish diplomat, writer, and translator.
 He played an active role in the cultural and political life of Galicia during the Second Spanish Republic and later in exile.

 Biography

 Born in Viveiro to a family with ties to the Galician literary world, Tobío studied law at the University of Santiago de Compostela.
 There, he became involved in intellectual and cultural activities and co-founded the Seminario de Estudos Galegos (Seminar of Galician Studies), where he coordinated the Social, Legal, and Economic Sciences section.

 Following the proclamation of the Second Spanish Republic in 1931, he helped draft the Statute of Autonomy of Galicia (1936) along with notable Galician nationalists such as Ricardo Carvalho Calero and Alexandre Bóveda.

 In 1933, he joined the Spanish diplomatic service and held posts in Bulgaria, Uruguay, and Mexico.
-During the Spanish Civil War, he remained loyal to the Republic and served in various roles within the Ministry of Foreign Affairs.
+During the Spanish Civil War, he remained loyal to the Republic and served in various roles within the Ministry of State.

 After the Republican defeat in 1939, Tobío went into exile.
 He lived in Cuba, Mexico, and eventually settled in Montevideo, Uruguay, where he worked as a journalist and later as an executive in a pharmaceutical company.
 He continued his cultural and political engagement through the Galician diaspora.

 In the 1960s, he returned to Spain, where he continued translating and writing until his retirement.